mattwind/rtlsdr/README.md

 # RTLSDR

-Patched to work with ARM devices, tested on Raspberry Pi or Beaglebone Black running Debian Wheezy.
+Patched to work with ARM devices, tested on Raspberry Pi 3 and Beaglebone Black Rev C, running Debian Wheezy.

 ### Checkout all submodules